-If a consuming application disconnects and doesn't reconnect the slot will remain on held back on every node in the cluster.
-As this consumes disk and memory, it is essential that this situation is avoided; applications which consume slots must return to consuming as soon as possible.
+If a consuming application disconnects and doesn't reconnect, the slot will remain held back on every node in the cluster.
+As this consumes disk and memory, it's essential to avoid this situation.
+Applications that consume slots must return to consuming as soon as possible.